N305 highway (Philippines): Rizal Avenue

 Going further north, N305 continues the route after the Friendship Rotunda, as Rizal Avenue. the Bajac-Bajac Bridge also crosses the route.
 N305 terminates north at the Ulo ng Apo roundabout – intersecting with other major roads of Jose Abad Santos Avenue (N3) and Olongapo–Bugallon Road (N306).

 Maintenance

-N305 was maintain by the City Government of Olongapo and the Department of Public Works and Highways.
+N305 was maintained by the City Government of Olongapo and the Department of Public Works and Highways.

 Enforcement

 The route was equipped with CCTV camera, traffic cones and proper traffic signage to provide safety features and guide direction for motorist. the whole route has assigned traffic personnel enforced by Office of the Traffic Management and Public Safety.